 Honourable Mention: Canadian-Built Classics

-There are some cars that were built in Canada: the Bricklin SV-1 with its signature gullwing doors, McLaughlin-Buicks, and Studebaker trucks are among the more famous examples.
-A number of Canadian-exclusive marques based on American cars were sold here exclusively.
+Before the Auto Pact, there were also some Canadian-exclusive marques based on American cars.
 Acadian, Beaumont, Meteor, and Monarch are a few examples.
 Some models were built exclusively for Canada such as the Mercury M47 pickup.
 By owning any of these cars, you’ll hold a piece of automotive history that’s nearly impossible to find anywhere else in the world.

 Another Honourable Mention: High-value Exclusives

-If you’ve got a very healthy budget—think six figures plus—you’ll have access to a completely different segment of the classic car market.
-At this point, you can consider models such as the first-generation Acura NSX, a pristine Dodge Charger 500 or Chevrolet Chevelle, the Plymouth GTX or Chevy Bel Air, or the original-run Ford Bronco in fully restored condition.
+If you’ve got a very healthy budget — think deep into six figures — you’ll have access to a completely different segment of collector vehicles.
+At this point, you can consider models such as the first-generation Acura NSX, a pristine Dodge Charger 500 or Chrysler New Yorker, the Plymouth GTX or Chevy Bel Air, or the original-run Ford Bronco in fully restored condition.
 You could even expand to British marques like Aston Martin supercars and Rolls-Royce saloons, or Italian classics such as Ferrari, Lamborghini, Alfa Romeo, De Tomaso, Maserati, and more.
 At this point, the sky is the limit.

 Frequently Asked Questions